-Earlier in the project, we were creating smaller versions of the videos for streaming - around 320x240 - so if you find one of these that you would like to see available in a larger size, please contact us.
+Earlier in the project, we were creating smaller versions of the videos for streaming - around 320x240 - so if you find one of these that you would like to see available in a larger size, please send us the title of the video contact.
 Unfortunately, videos cannot be independently resized or changed to fullscreen while you're watching them.

 How do you decide which videos to convert?
 Can I suggest videos for you to convert?